drughunter.com

 Other articles you may be interested in

-Drug Hunter 2023 M&A Review: Part 2 – Small Molecule-Focused Deals Countdown
+Drug Hunter 2023 M&A Review: Part 1 - Industry Overview

-Drug Hunter has sifted through news articles, press releases, financial disclosures, SEC filings, and more to bring you a roundup of 2023’s biggest mergers and acquisitions (M&A) in the drug discovery world.
-Following our open-access industry overview, in part 2 of this 4-part series we bring you the small molecule-focused deals, ranked 11-20 by value.
-Covering a range of targets and modalities, this article gives Drug Hunter members in-depth background and analysis of the hottest science opening checkbooks in 2023.
+Drug Hunter has sifted through news articles, press releases, financial disclosures, SEC filings and more to bring you a roundup of 2023's biggest mergers and acquisitions (M&A) in the drug discovery world.
+In this 4-part series we will give you an open-access overview of the M&A landscape, and then for Drug Hunter members in the coming weeks, we will be providing in-depth coverage and analysis of the small molecule-focused (parts 2 & 3) and biologics-based deals (part 4).
+This premium content includes background on the targets, chemical/biological matter and clinical data driving these deals.

 Decoding DNA-Encoded Libraries for Drug Discovery